 For more information on the EYFS, please ask your child’s Key Person or the manager.
 There are information packs available in reception.
 Observations and assessments are recorded regularly to ensure continuous development at any time.
 Checks are carried out when children are 2 years.
 Parents are welcome to discuss their child’s development at any time.
 Personal reports are regularly made to parents on their child’s progress.
 Parent’s evening and consultations are organised, reports and transitional information which can be passed on to school.

-At Torrisholme and Morecambe Kindergartens, the curriculum covers all areas of a child’s learning.
+At Torrisholme Kindergarten, the curriculum covers all areas of a child’s learning.
 It is specifically designed to meet the needs of each individual child.
 Each child has a learning journey that follows their development through their time at the kindergarten.
 Parents are welcome to view and discuss the learning journeys at any time.
 Parents can arrange meetings with their child’s key person at any time.
 For more details see the Partnership with Parents section.